a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

 When a client sends a `GET` request to the `api.widget_list` endpoint, they are requesting every widget in the database.
 As the number of widgets increases, so does the size of the HTTP response.
 As the size of the response data increases, the time required to send and receive the data increases, resulting in a sluggish API.

 Obviously, returning every widget in the database at once would be foolish.
-Instead, REST APIs typically employ **pagination** to limit the number of items to the first 20, 50, etc database items (the naximum number of items per page is controlled by the server).
+Instead, REST APIs typically employ **pagination** to limit the number of items to the first 20, 50, etc database items (the maximum number of items per page is controlled by the server).
 Combining the ability to specify the number of items that the server should send per page as well as the page number, the client can retrieve any item from the database and avoid a sluggish response.

 An example of a request/response pair containing paginated data is given below: